afsalthaj/zendesk-search/README.md

 ## Why polymorphic parameterization all over the place?

 As much as possible, parameteric polymorphism is being used to improve reasonability.
-The patterns are subjected to change based on PR reviews from the team.
+The patterns are subjected to change based on PR reviews/preference from the team.

 ## What could be improved?